 The rest is of course history.
 Today, we have partnered with some of the biggest healthcare brands our healthcare business has acquired a 20% market share in the private healthcare segment.
 In 2005, we re-entered the pharmacy operations by launching Sri Lanka’s premier pharma, wellness and beauty retail chain Healthguard.
 It entirely changed the traditional perception of Sri Lankans on how pharmacies work and operate 24 pharmacies across the Greater Colombo area.

-In 1996, we ventured into plantations by buying the shares of Watawala Plantations, when the government decided to privatize the management of the then existing 22 Regional Plantation Companies (RPCs) which consisted of tea, rubber, coconut and palm oil.
-We have steered it to become the number one plantations company in Sri Lanka and built brands that touched the hearts of Sri Lankans-Zesta, Watawala Tea and Ran Kahata.
+In 1996, we ventured into plantations by buying the shares of Watawala Plantations, when the government decided to privatize the management of the then existing 22 Regional Plantation Companies (RPCs) which consisted of tea, rubber, cinnamon and palm oil, which we have steered to become the number one plantations company in Sri Lanka.

-Watawala Plantations (WATA), which is managed under the Group’s agribusiness arm, Estate Management Services Ltd., is a plantation company which is listed in the Colombo Stock Exchange.
-With 3 palm oil estates located in the Southern province and the largest oil palm mill in Nakiyadeniya, the company manages more than 2,690 hectares and employs close to 1,546 people.
+Watawala Plantations (WATA), which is managed under the Group’s agribusiness arm, Sunshine Wilmar (Pvt) Ltd., is a plantation company which is listed on the Colombo Stock Exchange.
+With 3 palm oil estates located in the Southern province and the largest oil palm mill, in Nakiyadeniya, the company manages more than 2,690 hectares and employs close to 1,546 people.
 WATA has consistently been the highest market capitalized regional plantation company and has won many accolades for sound agricultural practices and financial management standards.
 The most recent being the First South Asian Plantation to receive RSPO certification (Roundtable on Sustainable Palm Oil).